 Grade II*.
 Dated 1900.

-Currently boarded up and looking rather forlorn, the Edward Everard building in Broad Street is an exuberant demo of the Art Nouveau and Arts and Crafts styles.
+The Edward Everard building in Broad Street is an exuberant demo of the Art Nouveau and Arts and Crafts styles.
 The architect was Henry Williams, the striking façade was the work WJ Neatby, chief designer at Doulton, the building was originally the Everard Printing Works and the façade is Britain’s largest example of decorative Doulton Carrara tiling.
 William Morris, who is depicted in the design, is thought to have printed some of his best-known wallpapers here, including Strawberry Thief (a bar of the same name sits directly opposite).
 The listed façade is all that remains of the original printworks – it was demolished in the 1970s and replaced by concrete offices.
-Another more fitting transformation is in progress: the façade is to become the entrance for the new Clayton Hotel Bristol sometime in 2021-22.
-The second picture above (courtesy of Destination Bristol) shows the building when it was still in use – and gives an idea of how it will look when it’s been spruced up by the new owners.
+In 2022, another more fitting transformation took place: the façade is now the entrance for the new Clayton Hotel Bristol.

 • 37 Broad St, Bristol BS1 2EQ